 Dose Conversion Factor of Sludge.
 The STP uses RADIDOSE [26] to calculate the total dose equivalent dose conversion factor for the sludge in SCS-CON-230.
 For public receptors, individual radionuclide dose conversion factors are based on International Commission on Radiological Protection (ICRP)-72.
 The ECRTS PDSA lists the dose conversion factor based on safety basis values of the sludge radionuclide inventories as 2.80E10 rem/m3.
 Table 4-14e of HNF-SD-SNF-TI-015, Volume 2, lists design basis values for the radionuclide inventory of the sludge in SCS-CON-230.
-The Board's staff team used RADIDOSE to calculate the dose conversion factor is 1.75E10 rem/m3.
-The RADIDOSE outputs for the dose conversion factors using the design basis radionuclide inventories are provided in Appendix D.
+The Board's staff team used RADIDOSE to calculate the dose conversion factor using the design basis radionuclide inventory.
+The design basis dose conversion factor is 1.75E10 rem/m3.
+The RADIDOSE outputs for the dose conversion factors using the design basis and safety basis radionuclide inventories are provided in Appendix D.